DataDog/kics/documentation/rules/terraform/aws/api_gateway_stage_without_api_gateway_usage_plan_associated.md

 ### Description

  API Gateway stages should always be associated with an API Gateway UsagePlan, which enforces throttling and quota limits for clients accessing your APIs.
-Without a defined `aws_api_gateway_usage_plan` resource and its association via the `api_stages` block, as shown below,
+Without a defined `aws_api_gateway_usage_plan` resource and its association via the `api_stages` block, as shown below, the API stage can be accessed without usage restrictions, leading to potential misuse, abuse, or denial of service due to unlimited traffic.

 ```
 resource "aws_api_gateway_stage" "example" {